QuantConnect/lean-cli/README.md

                                   Whether the testnet should be used --ib-enable-delayed-streaming-data BOOLEAN
-                                  Whether delayed data may be used when your algorithm subscribes to a security you don't have a market data subscription for --iqfeed-iqconnect TEXT         The path to the IQConnect binary --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password
+                                  Whether delayed data may be used when your algorithm subscribes to a security you don't have a market data subscription for (Optional).
+  --iqfeed-iqconnect TEXT         The path to the IQConnect binary --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password